keaSystemIntegration/gift-wishing/docs/choices.md

 #### Storage decisions
 Other significant decisions for the user service was how it would store both user text data and images for users.

-Why Neo4j?
+*Why Neo4j?*

-First, we started by ruling out document databases due to maintenance issues with many to many relationships.
+First, we started by ruling out document databases due to maintenance and synchronization issues with many to many relationships.
 Therefore our choice was between a relational database and graph database.
 Ultimately, we decided on a graph database because of the following reasons:
-Graph databases can be more performant, especially when there are large amounts of many to many relationships.
+- Graph databases can be more performant, especially when there are large amounts of many to many relationships.
-Relational databases follow a rigid structure, which is likely to result in slower development due to original database modeling and updates that would occur during development.
+- Relational databases follow a rigid structure, which is likely to result in slower development due to original database modeling and updates that would occur during development.
-Future scaling opportunities, relational databases are hard to scale.
+- Future scaling opportunities, relational databases are hard to scale.
-Possible feature updates, as we’re building a sort of social platform, if at some point we decide we want to create for example a friend suggestions feature.
+- Possible feature updates, as we’re building a sort of social platform, if at some point we decide we want to create for example a friend suggestions feature.
 Traversing a graph database to see friends-of-friends will be much faster and easier than with a relational database.

-Why Azure blob storage?
+*Why Azure blob storage?*

 First, we discarded the idea of storing the images locally in the user service, because the user service is running in a docker container and is not a valid option for persisting data.

 Second, we discarded the idea of storing the images as blobs in a database as it is hard to scale, slow, and expensive.